 Here is a list of documents that are EXTREMELY important to review BEFORE participating in the Teen Summit.
-The documents are split up into for everyone, for youth, and for adults.
+The documents are split up into 2 categories: for everyone, and for adults.
 We’ve created these documents to have a baseline of shared understanding of everyone’s expectations while at the Teen Summit.

 This document is for adults that are bringing youth in a mentor or chaperone capacity.

 Teen Summit Mentor-Chaperone Toolkit – To provide resources, tips, and tricks to be a fully engaged adult with the youth that you are bringing to the 2021 Teen Summit.
 The toolkit is broken up into three parts; before, during, and after the Teen Summit.
 This toolkit was created by chaperones/mentors that have attended the Teen Summit in the past, Teen Council adult members, Dare 2 Know partners, and End Domestic Abuse Wisconsin Staff.